Primary Discovery Morning

 |

 Yes.
-ICSV has students coming from many different school systems around the world, so all prospective students take an age and grade appropriate Placement Test to help us best determine their academic needs.
+ICSV welcomes students from many different school systems worldwide, so all prospective students complete age and grade-appropriate admissions testing to help us determine their academic needs and enrollment eligibility.

 |